The White House

 -- Prime Minister David Cameron, March 9, 2011

-The partnership between Peace Corps and VSO will leverage the resources of both organizations to improve the lives of poor and marginalized people, and to promote the value of volunteering in global development.
-Peace Corps and VSO will harness complementary strengths, share knowledge and collaborate on key development interests, building on our nations’ shared history of volunteerism.
+Expanding collaboration based on the partnership that President Obama and Prime Minister Cameron announced in May 2011, Peace Corps and VSO are leveraging the resources of both organizations to improve the lives of poor and marginalized people, and to promote the value of volunteering in global development.
+Peace Corps and VSO are exchanging knowledge and collaborating on key development interests, building on our nations’ shared history of volunteerism.

 Increased Impact through Partnership

-- Peace Corps and VSO will address urgent development challenges in areas such as education, health, HIV/AIDS, youth development, gender, climate change and citizen participation by sharing knowledge, resources, and training capabilities to further enhance each organization’s current programming and training.
+Country level collaboration: Peace Corps and VSO are expanding collaboration in many of the more than 25 countries where both organizations work.
+Peace Corps and VSO are addressing urgent development challenges in areas such as education, health, HIV/AIDS, youth development, gender, climate change and citizen participation by sharing knowledge, resources, and training capabilities to further enhance each organization’s current programming and training.
+For example: